viamrobotics/docs/docs/get-started/_index.md

 {{< /cards >}}

 <br>
-If you're ready to try it out for yourself, start by installing Viam.
+If you're ready to try it on your own machine, start by installing `viam-server`.
 If you need any help along the way, join our community:

 {{< cards >}}
 {{% card link="/get-started/installation/" %}}